LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Comparing Performance of Occupation Models

-As previewed in Section \ref{sec:stderrors}, one question that naturally arises is whether sampling variation in the training set and randomness in the fine-tuning estimation algorithm lead to substantial variation in estimates of performance difference.
+As previewed in Section \ref{sec:appendix-bootstrap}, one question that naturally arises is whether sampling variation in the training set and randomness in the fine-tuning estimation algorithm lead to substantial variation in estimates of performance difference.
 In Appendix \ref{sec:appendix-bootstrap}, we carry out a small experiment with training-set-bootstrapping.
 The training-set-bootstrap standard errors for perplexity of FT-7B are 0.051, 0.058, and 0.020 for PSID81, NLSY79, and NLSY97, respectively (where to facilitate other comparisons, we included birth year in the estimation and these models are fine-tuned using pooled training set).
 These standard errors are smaller than those reported in Table \ref{tab:direct-token-prediction}.
 We calculate the training-set-bootstrap standard error for the difference between FT-7B and FT-13B only for PSID81, and found a standard error of 0.029, larger than that corresponding test set standard error.
 This exercise suggests that variation due to training is not negligible, and small performance differences that appear to be statistically distinguishable from zero using test-set-bootstrap standard errors could in fact arise due to training uncertainty.
 Due to the large cost of training-set-bootstrapping, we report test-set-bootstrap standard errors in the rest of the paper, but we are cautious in interpreting marginally significant results.

-Next, we compare performance for the task of predicting the binary outcome of whether workers move to a different job $\text{move}_{i,t} = \mathbf{1}\{y_{i,t} \neq y_{i,t-1}\}$; and separately, we analyze performance conditional on a transition involving a move.
+Next, we turn to analyzing the sources of differences between the models.
+We compare performance for the task of predicting the binary outcome of whether workers move to a different job $\text{move}_{i,t} = \mathbf{1}\{y_{i,t} \neq y_{i,t-1}\}$; and separately, we analyze performance conditional on a transition involving a move.
+Changing occupations may be an outcome of particular interest in empirical studies of, e.g., the effects of layoffs, training programs, or technological change.

-A standard way to evaluate the performance of alternative prediction models for binary outcomes is to compare the area under the ROC curve (AUC-ROC) in the test set, which ranges from 0 (the worst possible model) to 1 (the best possible model).
-Table \ref{tab:roc-group-separate-datasets} shows that the FT-7B-NBY model has AUC-ROC of 0.781, slightly greater than CAREER at 0.776.
-The empirical transition frequency benchmark has AUC-ROC of 0.639.
+A standard way to evaluate the performance of alternative prediction models for binary outcomes is to compare the area under the Receiver Operating Characteristic curve (AUC-ROC) in the test set, which ranges from 0 (the worst possible model) to 1 (the best possible model).
+Table \ref{tab:roc-group-separate-datasets} shows that the FT-7B model has AUC-ROC of 0.784, slightly greater than CAREER at 0.776.
+The empirical transition frequency benchmark model has a much lower AUC-ROC of 0.639.